How to Track Ozempic Side Effects: Why a Structured Log Matters

 - Weekly review: look for patterns, export or summarize entries for your clinician.

 Pepio helps you keep these records in one place so your logs stay consistent and easy to share.
-Users using Pepio report clearer notes for clinician visits and simpler weekly reviews.
+Pepio provides exportable logs for clinician visits, durable dose history, automated reminders, injection‑site rotation memory, and weight and symptom trends to make weekly reviews simpler.
 Remember, Pepio is for organization and self-tracking only and does not give medical advice.
 Follow your clinician, prescriber, pharmacist, or medication label for dosing and medical decisions.
 Track your next shot in Pepio and keep your dose history, symptoms, and progress organized as you prepare for follow-up care.

 If you notice concerning symptoms, contact a clinician right away.
 The FDA recommends getting medical advice for serious or persistent signs (FDA Guidance on GLP‑1 Therapy Monitoring).
 The medication maker also lists side effects to report if severe or unusual (Ozempic side‑effects page).